E. Coli in Urine: Causes, Symptoms, and Treatment

 5. D-Mannose

-D-Mannose is a sugar naturally found in some fruits, including cranberries.
+D-mannose is a sugar naturally found in some fruits, including cranberries.
 It can prevent E. Coli bacteria from adhering to the urinary tract walls, making it easier for the body to flush them out.
 This natural remedy is available in supplement form and can be an effective way to manage E. Coli in urine.

 6. Probiotics